python/cpython/Doc/using/configure.rst

 At the beginning of the files, C extensions are built as built-in modules.
 Extensions defined after the ``*shared*`` marker are built as dynamic libraries.

-The :file:`setup.py` script only build C extensions as shared libraries using the :mod:`distutils` module.
+The :file:`setup.py` script only builds C extensions as shared libraries using the :mod:`distutils` module.

 The :c:macro:`PyAPI_FUNC()`, :c:macro:`PyAPI_API()` and